-Information and Referral Services

-The local WL office is required to provide resource and referral as well.
+Information and Referral Services The local WL office is required to provide resource and referral as well.
 Rather than trying to keep up with the whole community, contact or refer individuals to the appropriate WL specialist.
-The WL specialists include:

-- Employee Assistance Program Coordinator (EAPC).
+The WL specialists include: • Employee Assistance Program Coordinator (EAPC).
 The EAPC is a CONFIDENTIAL point of contact for work, personal and family issues.
-The EAPC provides assistance and information and referral for suicide awareness and prevention, critical incident stress management, workplace violence prevention, sexual assault awareness, prevention, and response, and financial assistance. - Family Advocacy Specialist (FAS).
+The EAPC provides assistance and information and referral for suicide awareness and prevention, critical incident stress management, workplace violence prevention, sexual assault awareness, prevention, and response, and financial assistance. • Family Advocacy Specialist (FAS).
 The FAS helps members and their families prevent and resolve domestic violence.
-This includes but is not limited to providing referrals, overseeing treatment, and advising commands. - Family Resource Specialist (FRS).
+This includes but is not limited to providing referrals, overseeing treatment, and advising commands. • Family Resource Specialist (FRS).
 The FRS manages the Special Needs Program, providing guidance about the program and support to the familes.
-The FRS also provides information and referral for childcare and childcare subsidies, adoption reimbursement, elder care, and family member scholarships, grants, and loans. - Transiton and Relocation Manager (TRM).
+The FRS also provides information and referral for childcare and childcare subsidies, adoption reimbursement, elder care, and family member scholarships, grants, and loans. • Transiton and Relocation Manager (TRM).
 The TRM assists CG members and families during the relocation process with local area information including spousal employment assistance.
-The TRM also manages the Transition Assistance Program (TAP), assisting CG members and their families with the transition from military to civilian life. - Personal Financial Manager (PFM).
-Coordinate and/or facilitate financial education and training, information, and referreal assistance to Coast Guard personnel and their families. - Sexual Assault Response Coordinators (SARC).
-A civilian employee, who is trained to ensure appropriate care is coordinated and provided to victims of sexual assault; in addition, tracks the services provided to a victim of sexual assault from the initial report through final disposition and resolution. - Child Development Services Specialists (CDSS).
-A member of the Work-Life staff responsible for Family Child Care (FCC) program management, school related information and referral, and childcare information and referral. - Ombudsman Coordinator.
+The TRM also manages the Transition Assistance Program (TAP), assisting CG memebrs and their families with the transition from military to civilian life. • Personal Financial Manager (PFM).
+Coordinate and/or facilitate financial education and training, information, and referreal assistance to Coast Guard personnel and their families. • Sexual Assault Response Coordinators (SARC).
+A civilian employee, who is trained to ensure appropriate care is coordinated and provided to victims of sexual assault; in addition, tracks the services provided to a victim of sexual assault from the initial report through final disposition and resolution. • Child Development Services Specialists (CDSS).
+A member of the Work-Life staff responsible for Family Child Care (FCC) program management, school related information and referral, and childcare information and referral. • Ombudsman Coordinator.
 Provides direct assistance to ombusmen, commands, and families for the ombudsman program.

-Information and Referral Services (Cont'd)

-You can increase your knowledge and improve your credibility by visiting local centers and agencies that you anticipate referring to most frequently and meeting the people who provide the services, taking notes on the services provided, and making a personal evaluation.

-Referral services are available online through CG SUPRT at www.cgsuprt.com or by phone at 1-855-247-8778.
-CG SUPRT provides referrals for a variety of areas ranging from childcare to eldercare and legal support to financial management.
-Contact your local work-life office for information on services available via CG SUPRT.

-Organizing Information and Materials

-Once resources are compiled, ombudsmen must decide how to organize the information and materials.
-Since resource and referral is one of the most important functions of an ombudsman, your system must be designed to keep the information and materials readily available.

-Cross-referencing alphabetically and by subject-matter classification improves your ability to retrieve the informatin and material quickly.
-The classification system might include general service areas (e.g., childcare, intimate partner maltreatment, employment, recreation, and resources for the disabled), specific services (e.g., shelters for battered women, swimming pools), and alphabetical listings of the agencies that provide these services.

-Physically organize the information and materials into a filing system.
-Start with a large binder (i.e., resource binder) with dividers and pocket inserts or page protectors to store pamphlets, business cards, flyers, ads, and articles from local, CG, and national resources.

-Once you outgrow your binder, maintain the most frequently used resources in the binder and move the other resources to a file drawer or small filing cabinet.

-Most frequently used numbers, hotlines, and emergency contacts should be maintained by the phone (e.g., rolodex, address book, contact list) for immediate accessibility.
+Information and Referral Services (Cont'd) nd Referrallocal centers and agencies that you anticipate referring to most freqervicesand meeting the people who provide the services, taking notes on the ng to most frequently king notes on the www.cgsuprt.com or by ph referrals for a variety of are legal support to financial m for information on services one at 1-855-247-8778.
+Ceas ranging from childcare nanagement.
+Contact your CG SUPRT provides e to eldercare and c local work-life office Organizing Information and Materials Once resources are compile the information and materia most important functions o designed to keep the inform als.
+Since resource and re f an ombudsman, your sy ferral is one of the stem must be Cross-referencing alphabet improves your ability to ret classification system might intimate partner maltreatme the disabled), specific servit swimming pools), and alph these services. trieve the informatin and t t include general service a ent, employment, recreati- ices (e.g., shelters for bat material quickly.
+The treas (e.g., childcare, on, and resources for tered women, Physically organize the infe into a filing system.
+Start we resource binder) with divide or page protectors to store p cards, flyers, ads, and article national resources. vith a large binder (i.e., ders and pocket inserts pamphlets, business Once you outgrow your bir frequently used resources in the other resources to a file cabinet. n the binder and move Work-Life 1-800-872-4957 Most frequently used numbers, hotlines, and emergency contacts should be maintained by the phone (e.g., rolod contact list) for immedia -